CitizenCasual/Connect-Four/README.md

 1. A gravity feature - Instead of prompting an invalid move, the disc would fall to the bottom on it's own.
 2. Adjustable Grid - Give the player the ability to assign desired grid size for the board.
 3. Different Style Themes - Allow the player to choose different themes for the board and discs.
+4. A computer player - A bot to play against a human.